shutaozhenzhen/thetimelineproj/doc/dev/project-infrastructure.rst

 Build server
 ------------

-We host our own Jenkins server to automatically test timeline on different platforms whenever the source code changes.
+We host our own Jenkins server to automatically test Timeline on different platforms whenever the source code changes.

 If a build fails, an email will be sent to the mailing list.